 Scholarships are an untapped fund that is available throughout the year.
 Learn how to effectively search and apply for scholarships.
 Learn how you are the key to your own success when searching and applying for scholarships.
-Search for scholarships online, Public Libraries, and Scholarship books.
-Also, find scholarships by using the Cuyamaca College Scholarship website.
-For additional scholarship information, contact the Cuyamaca College Scholarship Specialist and setup an appointment at (619) 660-4537 or go to www. cuyamaca.edu/services/finaid/scholarships.
+Apply for Cuyamaca College scholarships online using the Cuyamaca College AcademicWorks scholarship application on our scholarship website.
+For additional scholarship information, contact the Cuyamaca College Scholarship Specialist and setup an appointment at (619) 660-4537 or go to www.cuyamaca.edu/services/finaid/scholarships.